front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 <ul>
   <li>
-    For good measures reinstall your dependencies after the update:
+    Reinstall your dependencies after the update:
     <ul>
       <li>
         With npm < 7